Last updated: 28 May 2026

 Non-EU residents

-After 3 months of stable, legal residence in France, non-EU nationals become eligible for the Protection Universelle Maladie (PUMA), which is the pathway into Securite sociale.
+After 3 months of stable, legal residence in France, non-EU nationals become eligible for Protection Universelle Maladie (PUMA), which is the pathway into Securite sociale.
 Registration happens at your local CPAM office.
-You will need your passport, visa, proof of residence, and proof of stable residence (lease, utility bills).
-Full enrollment typically takes 3 to 6 months from application.
-See our complete health insurance guide for France.
+You will need your passport, visa, proof of residence and proof of stable residence (lease, utility bills).
+Full enrolment typically takes 3 to 6 months from application.

 Bridging the gap

-While waiting for your Securite sociale coverage to activate, private international health insurance is the sensible choice.
-Several providers offer short-term policies specifically designed for this transition period, typically costing 80 to 200 euros per month.
-Once your French coverage starts, you can cancel the private policy and switch to a standard mutuelle.
+While waiting for your Securite sociale cover to activate, private international health insurance is the sensible choice.
+Several providers offer short-term policies designed for this transition period, typically costing EUR 80 to EUR 200 per month.
+Once your French cover starts, you can cancel the private policy and switch to a standard mutuelle.

 Filing a claim in France follows a structured process.
-For car accidents, you must fill out a constat amiable (agreed statement of facts) at the scene, signed by both parties.
-For home insurance claims, you generally have 5 working days to notify your insurer (2 days for theft).
+For car accidents, fill out a constat amiable (agreed statement of facts) at the scene, signed by both parties.
+For home insurance claims you generally have 5 working days to notify your insurer (2 days for theft, 10 days after the inter-ministerial decree for natural disasters; article L. 113-2 of the Insurance Code).
 Contact your insurer by phone or through their online portal, then send a written declaration by registered mail (lettre recommandee avec accuse de reception).

 Keep all evidence: photos, receipts, police reports if applicable.
-Your insurer will send an assessor (expert) for significant claims.
-Reimbursement timelines vary but typically fall within 30 to 60 days after the assessor's report.
-If you disagree with the insurer's decision, you can contact the mediateur de l'assurance, a free, independent dispute resolution service.
+Your insurer will appoint an assessor (expert) for significant claims.
+Reimbursement typically falls within 30 to 60 days after the assessor's report.
+If you disagree, contact La Mediation de l'Assurance, a free and independent dispute-resolution service that issues an opinion within an average 90-day window.

 Key French Insurance Terms